Detailed course offerings (Time Schedule) are available for

 Explores the rhetorical dimensions of popular culture (e.g., film, television, music, advertising, and video games) and their important, albeit often tacit, political and social implications.
 Themes include the ways popular culture shapes civic life, the influence of popular culture on identity, and the relationship between commerce and culture.

-Explores how communication - from face-to-face to mass media messages - reinforces or challenges certain conceptions of "difference" along racial, ethnic, gender, sexual, class, ability, religion, and other important lines.
-Examines how communication practices, particularly media, shape our understanding of ourselves, our relationships to others, society, and the world.
+Explores how communication - from face-to-face to mass media messages - reinforces or challenges conceptions of power, privilege, and difference along racial, ethnic, gender, sexual, class, ability, religion, and other important lines.
+Examines how communication practices, particularly media, shape inequality as well as our understanding of ourselves and the world.

-COM 301 Navigating Information Networks for Mass Media (5) I&S
+COM 301 Navigating Information Networks for Mass Media (5) SSc

-COM 302 The Cultural Impact of Information Technology (5) VLPA/I&S Thurtle
+COM 302 The Cultural Impact of Information Technology (5) A&H/SSc

 Utilizing approaches from the history of technology, cultural studies, and literary theory, seeks to analyze the cultural and social impact of information technology.
 Considers how information technologies impact our relationships with others, our concept(s) of self, and the structure of the communities to which we belong.
 Offered: jointly with CHID 370.

-COM 304 The Press and Politics in the United States (5) I&S
+COM 304 The Press and Politics in the United States (5) SSc

 Journalists' role in elections and public policy.
 Relationship between news coverage and political campaigns.
 Study and analysis of local political newswriting, reporting, and response by local and state political figures.
 Extensive off-campus experience included.
 Offered: jointly with POL S 304.